Pingplotter is a powerful monitoring and diagnostic tool for your network.

 SmokePing is a tool that keeps track of network latency.

-- Supports a wide range of latency measurement plug-ins.
+- Supports a wide range of latency measurement plug-ins

-- The alerting system is highly configurable.
+- Highly configurable alerting system

-- It detects issues automatically as they happen.
+- Detects issues automatically as they happen

 - Provides support for your own mail server

-- Stores issues and keeps the history, so you can view it at any time or even analyze them later.
+- Stores issues and keeps the history, so you can view it at any time or even analyze them later

 Pros:

-- You can access different latency measurement plugins
+- Access different latency measurement plugins

-- A highly configurable alert system is supported
+- Highly configurable alert system is supported

 - Use debug mode to execute it and find any issues with it

-- Provides real-time updates on your network performance by providing live latency charts.
+- Provides real-time updates on your network performance by providing live latency charts

 Cons:

-It is 100% Free
+SmokePing is 100% Free.

-4. Open Visual Traceroute
+5. Open Visual Traceroute

-Open Visual Traceroute is an open-source and cross platform traceroute software and packet sniffer.
+Open Visual Traceroute is an open-source and cross-platform traceroute software and packet sniffer.
 It was created by Leo Lewis.

-- Works well across multiple operating systems like Windows, Linux and Unix.
+- Works well across multiple operating systems like Windows, Linux and Unix

-- Allows to start with a Whois option
+- Start with a Whois option

-- Easy to install.
+- Easy to install

 Pros: